ycexiao/scikit-package/doc/source/conda-forge-release-guide.rst

 .. important::
    - For a pure python package, have you removed the ``build`` section under the ``requirements``?
 See https://github.com/conda-forge/diffpy.utils-feedstock/blob/main/recipe/meta.yaml for example.

    - Have you double-checked the license file name in ``meta.yaml`` against the license files in the project repository.
-If you are unsure, please confirm with the repository owner (Prof. Billinge).
+If you are unsure, please confirm with the repository maintainer.

 .. _conda-forge-recipe-upload:

-2. Upload ``meta.yaml`` to conda-forge for initial review
+1. Upload ``meta.yaml`` to conda-forge for initial review
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Fork https://github.com/conda-forge/staged-recipes and clone your forked repository